maurymarkowitz/Peoples-Computer-Company-code/README.md

 ## V4N3 [November 1975](https://archive.org/details/1975-11-peoples-computer-company)

-- p .04 number - new version, several modified versions demonstrating various features
+- p .04 num1 - version of number in HP BASIC
 - p.
+05 num2 - demonstrates the use of the ON statement to simplify the code
+- p.
+05 num3edu - version of num2 for PDP-8 based EduSystem 20
+- p.
+05 num3alt - version of num2 for Altair BASIC (Microsoft)
+- p.
+05 num4 - another version for Altair
+- p.
 06 number - in 8080 assembler for the Altair, not copied
 - p.
 11 squares - prints a list of squares and cubes in Tiny BASIC, this dialect uses colon for equals and ampersand for plus, due to it being written for BAUDOT
 - p.
 11 factor - another Tiny BASIC program, which factors a number
 - p.
-12 corrections for Tiny BASIC in 8080 assembler, not copied
+12 corrections for Tiny BASIC in 8080 assembler for the Altair, not copied

 ## V4N4 [January 1976](https://archive.org/details/1976-01-peoples-computer-company)

 - p.
-08 diddle - 8080 assembler, not copied
+08 diddle - 8080 assembler for the Altair, not copied
 - p.
 17 sttr1 - the original Star Trek in HP BASIC
 - p.
 20 motie - Hare and Hounds set in a sci-fi setting, Dartmouth BASIC
 - p.
 22 rescue - rescue a stranded starship, Dartmouth BASIC
 - p.
-24 number6 - another version of number, continuing from the previous issue
+24 num4 - explanation of the num4 code from V4N3, not duplicated

 ## V4N5 [March-April 1976](https://archive.org/details/1976-04-peoples-computer-company)